Campus safety and fire safety information

 2015-2017 Fire Occurrence Statistics and Safety Systems

-Crime and Fire Log It includes all reportable crimes and fire incidents reported for the last 60 days.
-Please contact the Department of Public Safety at 310.506.4442 additional information.
+The Crime and Fire Log, Use the link to view reportable crimes and fire incidents reported for the last 60 days.
+Please contact the the Department of Public Safety at 310/506-4442 with questions.

 Pepperdine also complies with the Clery Act's requirement to post a link to the State